Prime Minister's Questions: The verdict

 Surely, after 23 months of negotiations the government can do better than this, said Mr Corbyn.
 Why don't they heed the advice of the CBI and the TUC and accept Labour's policy of a new customs union?
 When will MPs get to debate the much-delayed trade bill?
 What is her preferred customs option and when it will be ready to be implemented?

 Mrs May said progress had been made in Brussels and she had set out two customs options.
 "Questions have been raised about both of those options and further work continues," she explained.
-And that was much as were going to get.
+And that was much as we were going to get.

 "He has spent an entire career opposing a customs union, now when the British people want to come out he wants to stay in," she told the Labour leader.